-Led by the Vice Provost's Office, the GPS Alliance includes a variety of units and initiatives that facilitate the University's global learning, teaching, research, and engagement.
+Led by the Vice Provost for International Programs, the GPS Alliance includes a variety of units and initiatives that facilitate the University's global learning, teaching, research, and engagement.

 Vice Provost's Office

 The Vice Provost's Office focuses on policies, programs, and initiatives to support the internationalization efforts of the University system in teaching, learning, research, and engagement: